 Fishing the Banks (1926-1953)

 Schooner Adventure fished cod, haddock and halibut from Nantucket to Newfoundland, along the Grand Banks of the North Atlantic.
 Carrying a sailing rig, diesel engine, and 14 dories, Adventure was an exceptionally fast and able vessel, the ultimate evolution of the fishing schooner.
 Schooner Adventure was a “highliner,” the biggest moneymaker of all time, landing nearly $4 million worth of cod and halibut during her fishing career.
 When retired in 1953, Schooner Adventure was the last American dory fishing trawler left in the Atlantic.

-In 1954, Schooner Adventure was retired from fishing and converted into a windjammer for passenger cruising, removing the engine, propeller, and prop shaft.
-Adventure carried passengers along the coast of Maine until 1987.
+In 1954, Schooner Adventure was retired from fishing and converted into a windjammer for passenger cruising, removing the engine, propeller, and propeller shaft.
+Adventure carried passengers along the coast of Maine until 1988.
 Her grace, beauty, and prowess as a sailing vessel earned her the nickname “Queen of the Windjammers.”

 National Historic Landmark (1988-present)

 Captain Jim Sharp, who had owned Adventure since 1965, donated Adventure to the people of Gloucester, Massachusetts by way of The Gloucester Adventure Inc., a 501 (c)(3) nonprofit organization formed to be steward of this historic vessel.
 The organization’s mission is three-fold: